GenEO spectral coarse spaces in SPD domain decomposition: Assumptions, GenEO coarse spaces and spectral results

 To inject a second level into the preconditioners, a coarse space and a coarse solver must be chosen.
 The coarse space is the central topic of this article.
-It will be denoted by $V\0$ and the following assumption is made. \begin{assumption} A basis for the coarse space $V\0$ is stored in the lines of a matrix denoted ${\bR\0}$:
+It will be denoted by $V\0$ and the following assumption is made. \begin{assumption}[Coarse Setting] Given a coarse space $V\0 \subset \mathbb R^n$, a basis for $V\0$ is stored in the rows of a matrix denoted ${\bR\0}$: